Price My Home Right: Should I List My House High or Low?

 Occupancy date: Does the buyer want an occupancy date of next week or in a month?
 Do you have a ton of packing to do and can’t get out in a week?
 These questions will factor into what is the most convenient choice for you regarding the buyer’s occupancy date.

-Home inspection waiver: This is when the buyer is willing to purchase the house without an inspection, which typically costs between $280 to $401.
-But more importantly, the issues a home inspection reveals can even be more costly which the buyer is willing to forgo.
+Home inspection waiver: This is when the buyer is willing to purchase the house without an inspection, which typically costs them $300–$500.
+The issues a home inspection reveals can even be more costly for the buyer, so it’s a risky move to make.

 How much room is there to negotiate with a second-round offer?

-If you asked for the best and final offers, it’s not recommended to ask for a second round, the buyers will think you’re not being sincere about your process.
+If you asked for the best and final offers, it’s not recommended to ask for a second round.
+The buyers will think you’re not sincere about your process.
 They could also pull out altogether if they feel like you are trying to deceive them to get more money.

 How can I get an initial idea of my home’s current worth?

-If you’re curious to know more about what your home might be worth, consider using HomeLight’s free Home Value Estimator tool which uses multiple sources to provide a ballpark estimate based on current market trends.
+If you’re curious to know more about what your home might be worth, consider using HomeLight’s free Home Value Estimator tool.
+This tool uses multiple sources to provide a ballpark estimate based on current market trends.

 Bottom line: Your best steps to pricing your home right

-• Start with a top real estate agent: HomeLight’s Agent Match can connect you with a top agent in your area.
+- Start with a top real estate agent: HomeLight’s Agent Match tool can connect you with top agents in your area.
+The service is 100% free and takes only a couple of minutes.

-• Find your home’s market value: Your agent can prepare a comparative market analysis that will estimate your home’s value and tell you how your housing market is performing.
+- Find your home’s market value: Your agent can prepare a comparative market analysis that estimates your home’s value and tells you how your local housing market is performing.

-• Consider all your options: Depending on the unique qualities of your home, and the lack of comparative home sales, your agent may also suggest a pre-listing appraisal to get an idea of your home’s value.
+- Consider all your options: Depending on your home’s unique qualities and the lack of comparative home sales, your agent may also suggest a pre-listing appraisal to get an idea of its value.

 As you plan your home sale, try HomeLight’s Best Time to Sell Calculator.
 This free tool analyzes market and home sale price data to determine when might be the best time to sell quickly and for the most money.

-Pricing your home correctly is one of the most important decisions you’ll make in order to have a smooth sale and it can all start with HomeLight’s Agent Match to find a top agent that can help you.
+Pricing your home correctly is one of the most important decisions you’ll make to ensure a smooth sale, and it can all start with HomeLight’s Agent Match, which can help you find a top agent who understands your home-selling needs.

 Header Image Source: (Photo by Matthew Henry from Burst)